ronanblake/reservoir_computing_fyp/README.md

-# Reservoir Computing for Chaotic Systems
+# Exploring Mathematical Properties of the Reservoir Computer
-Reservoir computing experiments for predicting chaotic systems This repository contains code for my final year project investigating reservoir computing applied to chaotic dynamical systems.
+This repository contains code for my final year project investigating reservoir computing applied to chaotic dynamical systems.